sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

   When combined with `"allowSignup": true`, only members of the allowed teams can create their accounts in Sourcegraph via GitHub authentication.

-  If set with `"allowSignup": false` or if `allowSignup` is unset, an admim should first create the new users accounts so that they can login with GitHub.
+  If set with `"allowSignup": false` or if `allowSignup` is unset, an admin should first create the new users accounts so that they can login with GitHub.

   In case both `allowOrgs` and `allowOrgsMap` filters are configured, org membership (`allowOrgs`) will be checked first.
 Only if the user doesn't belong to any of the listed organizations then team membership (`allowOrgsMap`) will be checked.